 Examples of social media marketing include:

-Videos posted onto social media as a part of larger campaign, such as this 80s themed music video produced by peanut company Planters for the holidays
+Videos posted onto social media as a part of a larger campaign, such as this 80s-themed music video produced by peanut company Planters for the holidays

 Pictures posted on Instagram that reflect a brand’s identity, such as Patagonia’s nature-filled Instagram account